 Franz West Bibliography (107 Kb)

-Franz West (b.
-Vienna, 1947; d.
-Vienna, 2012) studied at the Academy of Applied Arts, Vienna.
 West's work has been a fixture in countless international survey exhibitions such as Documenta and Biennales all over the world, and it is included in major public collections including Centre Pompidou, Paris; Museum Ludwig, Cologne, the Museum of Modern Art, New York; and MAXXI, Rome.
-Recent solo exhibitions include “We’ll Not Carry Coals,” Kunsthaus Bregenz, Austria (2003); “Recent Sculptures”, Lincoln Center, New York (2004); Vancouver Art Gallery (2005); MAK, Vienna (2008); “To Build A House You Start with the Roof: Work, 1972–2008,” Baltimore Museum of Art (2008–09, traveled to Los Angeles County Museum of Art in 2009); “Franz West: Autotheater,” Museum Ludwig, Cologne (2010, traveled to MADRE, Naples and Universalmuseum, Graz, Austria in 2010–11); and “Franz West: Where is My Eight?”
-Museum fur Moderne Kunst, Frankfurt, Germany (2013, traveled to Hepworth Wakefield, West Yorkshire, England in 2014).
+Recent solo exhibitions include “We’ll Not Carry Coals,” Kunsthaus Bregenz, Austria (2003); “Recent Sculptures”, Lincoln Center, New York (2004); “Les Pommes d’Adam,” Place Vendôme, Paris (2007); “Sit on My Chair, Lay on My Bed,” MAK, Vienna (2008); “To Build A House You Start with the Roof: Work, 1972–2008,” Baltimore Museum of Art (2008; traveled to Los Angeles County Museum of Art through 2009); “Franz West: Autotheater,” Museum Ludwig, Cologne (2010; traveled to MADRE, Naples through 2011); and “Franz West: Where is My Eight?”
+Museum fur Moderne Kunst, Frankfurt, Germany (2013; traveled to Hepworth Wakefield, West Yorkshire, England through 2014).
 West was awarded the Golden Lion for Lifetime Achievement at the 54th Venice Biennale in 2011.